MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/prerequisites.md

 ## API integration

+API integrations are specific for Sell through Microsoft listing option, in addition to the basic setup.

-When the user purchase the offer and is redirected to the landing page from the configuration link, a set of user information is required to confirm and activate the subscription.
+When the user purchases the offer and is redirected to the landing page from the configuration link, a set of user information is required to confirm and activate the subscription.
 You must integrate Microsoft Graph API and SaaS Fulfillment APIs to retrieve user information.

 > [!NOTE]
-> API integrations are part of technical configuration that can be done after the user purchases the license or subscription for the SaaS offer.
+> API integrations can also be done after the user purchases the SaaS app subscription.

 ### Integrate with SaaS fulfillment API